 - Tidy closets.
 Remove seasonal items and organize loose clothing.

 - Remove excess furniture pieces.
 Keeping furnishings minimal will make the rooms appear larger.

 - Touch-up paint on walls and trim.
-Consider repainting walls a fresh neutral shade.
-Fresh paint can sell a house!
+Consider repainting walls in a fresh neutral shade.

 - Box up all extra plates and serving pieces.

 - Move appliances you seldom use to your cabinets or pantry.